 ABOUT ST PAUL’S

-St Paul’s Creative Centre is an initiative of the State Government, through Arts South Australia.
+St Paul’s Creative Centre is an initiative of the State Government, through the Department for Innovation and Skills.
 It is managed by the Music Development Office, and home to over 60 creatives including those from private companies, non-profit organisations, artists, startups, and entrepreneurs.